Charana-Randula/PLC_Firmware/README.md

-# Basic_GPIO_Firmware
+# An Open-Source PLC Firmware based on Rust and Rocket.rs
-Basic GPIO control implementation for software defined PLC project.
+A software defined PLC project.